marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Linux-101.md

 # Preface
 ![](../images/Linux-101.jpg)

-Challenge description: Visit Ginger Breddie in Santa's Shack on Christmas Island to help him with some basic Linux tasks.
+Challenge Description: Visit Ginger Breddie in Santa's Shack on Christmas Island to help him with some basic Linux tasks.
 It's in the southwest corner of Frosty's Beach.

-Location : Christmas Island - Santa's Surf Shack
+Location: Christmas Island - Santa's Surf Shack

-Difficulty : 1 out of 5 trees
+Difficulty: 1 out of 5 trees